 "I just remem-ber as a child always thinking that's what I would do," she said.
-When she was 5 years old, her Sun-day school teacher passed out hats that professionals wear, and Shackelford saw there was a nurse's hat her nursing degree in 1986 and moved to Winchester.
+When she was 5 years old, her Sun-day school teacher passed out hats that professionals wear, and Shackelford saw there was a nurse's her nursing degree in 1986 and moved to Winchester.
 Before her first diagnosis, she worked at Winchester Medical Center for 12 years on a medi cal-surgical unit.
-She left when her daughter was getting involved in community activities and Shackelford wanted to be home in the eve nings and on week-ends.
+She left when her daughter was getting involved in community activities and Shackelford wanted to be home in the evenings and on weekyear but disliked it.